andr-ew/ndls/README.md

 ![documentation image](lib/doc/ndls_128.png)

+the grid is split in two halves with two sets of controls mapped to four tracks of softcut (or 6 tracks if using a 256 grid). rows 1-4 control tracks 1-4, rows 5-8 also control tracks 1-4.

+#### bottom half

 - **rec & play:** toggle record & playback states. these controls are interdependent. here are some ways to use them:
   - record a new loop in a blank buffer:
     - 1 - toggle the **rec** key _on_